user profile avatar

 Abigail Gillespie

 Hello everyone, my name is Abigail Gillespie.
 I am an Arizona State University student enrolled in Watts College of Public Service and Community Solutions.
-At Arizona State University, I am a member of the Next Generation Service Corps and in a mission team that fights to prevent and spread education about human trafficking.
-I aspire to become a CPS Social Worker to change children's lives.
-I am a first-generation student from a low-income family who will stop at nothing to accomplish my dreams, and I will enjoy the climb.
+At Arizona State University, I am a member of the Next Generation Service Corps and in a mission team that helps educate the public about human trafficking.
+I aspire to become a social worker that changes children's lives and helps struggling families.
+I am a first-generation student from a low-income family who will stop at nothing to accomplish my dreams.
 Growing up in a humble city in Mississippi taught me to be grateful for every day, live life to the fullest, and give back to my community as much as possible.
 I am passionate about advocating for women's rights, mental health awareness, and education development in small towns.
-My life's goal is to help people achieve true happiness and to rescue individuals from devastating circumstances.
-My dad, who became disabled in a tragic car accident in his early thirties, showed me that the most important aspect life offers is opportunity; his story motivated me to fight for myself and every individual suffering in this world.
-I am applying for scholarships to fund my future at ASU and to minimize the amount of private student loans I borrow.
+My life's goal is to help families navigate and overcome devastating circumstances.
+My dad, who became disabled in a tragic car accident in his early thirties, showed me that the most important aspect life offers is opportunity; his story motivated me to fight for myself and individuals suffering in this world.
+I am applying for scholarships so that I can stay at Arizona State University and receive my Bachelors of Social Work.
 I believe in myself, and I know that with financial support, my mark on this world will be astonishing.

 Education